JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/2_Blockchain_Architecture/1_Public_private_and_consortium_blockchains.md

-            Oder of magnitude is less in public blockchain,  oder of magnitude is more in private blockchain.
-            Anyone can take part by verifiing and adding data in public blockchain, the private blockchain olny allow authoried entities can praticipate and control network.
-            Public blockchain is decentralized, and private is centralized.

             Public don't use consensus algorithm, private blockchain can use consensus algorithm such as Poorf of Elapsed Time(PoET), Raft and Istanbul BFT.
 (Question : Why don't use in public blockchain?
 XX)
             IBFT

-            Public blockchain TPS(Transaction per second) are less.
-Private TPS are more.

             (Quesiton:
             Transactions per second (or TPS) are lesser in a public blockchain when compared to private blockchains.